Blackmill/book-club/.github/ISSUE_TEMPLATE/weekly-book-session.md

 ---

-# Book: Good Strategy / Bad Strategy by Richard Rumelt
+# Book: Wiring the Winning Organisation by Gene Kim et al.

 ## Aiming to read: